Skip to main content

 File Repository

-DronaHQ needs file storage to store files uploaded from apps and resources used in application.
-Also, when you publish your application, DronaHQ upload compressed files for your application version and serve it from same repository.
+DronaHQ requires file storage to manage uploaded files from apps and store resources used in applications.
+Additionally, when an application is published, DronaHQ compresses the application files and serves them from the same repository.

-: Use Google Cloud Storage as a file storage
+• gcloud: Uses Google Cloud Storage for file storage

-To use DronaHQ managed file repository, you need to set FILE_UPLOAD_TYPE
+To use DronaHQ's managed file repository, set FILE_UPLOAD_TYPE to repository in your environment variables.

 FILEREPOSITORY_STORAGE_LOCATION

-By default this is working directory for your installation.
-You can configure this location.
+Defines the storage location for files.
+By default, this is set to the working directory of your installation.
+You can configure this location as needed.

 FILEREPOSITORY_STORAGE_PREFIX

-You can use Amazon S3 as a File storage with DronaHQ.
-DronaHQ will upload your uploaded files and other resources.
-Also your published applications will get served from AWS S3.
-You will need to set required permission/policy for your bucket so files can get accessed on the browser.
+You can use Amazon S3 as a file storage solution with DronaHQ.
+DronaHQ will upload user-uploaded files and other resources to S3.
+Additionally, published applications will be served from AWS S3.
+Ensure that the required permissions and policies are set for your bucket so files can be accessed in the browser.

 AWS_S3_BUCKET_NAME